nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 such as `topup`, `delete`, `edit`, will usually call their respectively method in Model.
 As such the budget balance display of the application will change accordingly to reflect on their corresponding values.

 Step 4.
 The user then decides to execute the command `list`.
-Commands that do not modify the expense book, such as `list`, `find`, will usually revert the displayed budget to the overall amount instead of category-specific.
+Commands that do not modify the expense book but have strong relationship with altering the budget display such as `list`, will usually revert the displayed budget to the overall amount instead of category-specific.
 In addition, the expenses calculated will be based on the displayed list total amount.

+Step 5.
+The user then decides to execute the command `find`.
+Commands that do not modify the expense book and do not have a clear relationship with the budget display such as `find`, will usually omit out the budget display after their execution.
+However, exceptions are given to command such as `help`, `exit` which will not alter the visibility of the current budget display.

 #### Design consideration:

 ##### Aspect: How Category switching executes

-* **Alternative 1 (current choice):** Filters the entire expense book by tag.
+* **Alternative 1 (current choice):** Filters the entire expense book by category tag.
   * Pros: Easy to implement.
   * Cons: May have performance issues in terms of execution speed.
 (Require repeated calculation and filtering)